p3lli/Tweets-to-CSV/README.md

 It retrieves tweets from user `ThePSF` and stores them in a CSV named `tweets_by_ThePSF_TIMESTAMP.csv` in the `/path/to/destination/directory` directory.

+- `python main.py by-user ThePSF -wk python /path/to/destination/directory`
+It retrieves tweets from user `ThePSF` containing the word `python` and stores them in a CSV named `tweets_by_ThePSF_TIMESTAMP.csv` in the `/path/to/destination/directory` directory.

 - `python main.py by-keywords-list path/to/keywords-list.txt /path/to/destination/directory`
 It retrieves tweets containing keywords specified in `/path/to/keywords-list.txt`